mastermanas805/comparator/README.md

 - **Key Order Independence**: `{"a": 1, "b": 2}` equals `{"b": 2, "a": 1}`
 - **Type Coercion**: `"123"` can equal `123` when enabled
 - **Whitespace Normalization**: Formatting differences are ignored
+- **Column-Aware CSV**: Compares CSV data by structure, not just text
 - **Structural Understanding**: Focuses on meaningful content changes

 ## 🚀 Quick Start